zozzlethena/docs/pages/tokenomics.md

  * `$veVELO` &mdash; ERC-721 governance token in the form of an NFT (non-fungible token)

-`$VELO` is used for rewarding liquidity providers.
+`$VELO` is used for rewarding liquidity providers through emissions.

 `$veVELO` is used for governance.
-Any `$VELO` holder can lock their tokens and receive a `$veVELO` NFT in exchange.
+Any `$VELO` holder can vote-escrow their tokens and receive a `$veVELO` veNFT in exchange.
 Additional tokens can be added to the `$veVELO` NFT at any time.

 The lock period (also known as vote-escrowed, hence the _ve_ prefix) can be up